 The Magnetic Motor

 By arranging the magnets in a fashion where only like poles face each other, one can simply set the motor into motion.
 Once the motor is set into motion, one can treat it like a turbine and extract electrical energy out of it.
-That’s how simple this is!

 The device can be made to work a little better if a electromagnet replaces the opposing magnet in this setup.
 This is because, one can quickly switch the poles of an electromagnet.
 Although, this will require some amount of electricity to make the electromagnet work, the output of the magnetic motor will be much higher than the power used to operate the electromagnet.

 So far, all we know is that to generate electricity, we need some sort of a source, rays of the sun, kinetic energy from flowing water, or at least some fuel to be burnt so that the turbines can move and generate electricity.

-But in reality, it is the magnetic energy that is being used to put the motor into motion and over a period of time, the magnets will lose their magnetism and the motor will stop.
+In reality however, it is the magnetic energy that is being used to put the motor into motion and over a period of time, the magnets will lose their magnetism and the motor will stop.